OUR HISTORY

 1972, Wedding Gowns & Romantic Hairstyles

 It’s the year of the robe de mariée: the wedding gown by Laug is innovative and original.
 The hairstyles are romantic.
-The designer Oliver created, in collaboration with Laug, special hairnets in raffia to gather the hair to lay it gracefully on the shoulders; they were often decorated in rhinestones, stars, or beads.
+The designer Olivier created, in collaboration with Laug, special hairnets in raffia to gather the hair to lay it gracefully on the shoulders; they were often decorated in rhinestones, stars, or beads.

 In the photo: white wedding dress in organza with embellishments and ribbons of silver lamé.